 - Those states or jurisdictions require users to have seen a doctor prior to issuing the card.
 The card should have an expiration date that has not yet expired.

-- The cardholder must sign an affidavit that he or she is entitled to engage in the medical use of marijuana in his or her state or jurisdiction of residence (after March 31, 2016, Nevada will need to access your state or jurisdiction’s database to confirm your card).
+- The cardholder must sign an affidavit that he or she is entitled to engage in the medical use of marijuana in his or her state or jurisdiction of residence.

-- The cardholder must agrees to abide by the legal limits on the possession of marijuana for medical purposes in Nevada which is 2 ½ ounces per 14 days.
+- The cardholder must agree to abide by the legal limits on the possession of marijuana for medical purposes in Nevada which is 2 ½ ounces per 14 days.

 -Have your card in your possession along with another ID that dispensaries can check.
 Dispensaries will check the name and address.